sbenten/d3MapRenderer/README.md

 Before reporting an issue, please do the following:

-1. Search for existing [issues](https://github.com/sbenten/d3MapRenderer/issues) to ensure you're not creating a duplicate issues.
+1. Search for existing [issues](https://github.com/sbenten/d3MapRenderer/issues) to ensure you're not creating a duplicate.

-1. When posting the issue, please use a descriptive title, include the plugin version and relevant details about what parameters were entered into the plugin.
+1. When posting the issue, please use a descriptive title, include the plugin version and relevant details about what was trying to be achieved with the plugin.

-1. When posting the issue, please post the details from the Log Messages Panel within QGIS, and if possible a link to download the pertinent shapefiles.
+1. Also, please post the details from the Log Messages Panel within QGIS, and if possible a link to download the pertinent shapefiles.
 A sample of the log messages for the plugin:

 ```